Andree37/Andree37.github.io/_posts/2021-11-27-olap-graph.md

 ![slice](https://media.giphy.com/media/uMxmo1hLsrCiRjUSVC/giphy.gif){: width="872" height="589" style="max-width: 60%; background-color: white" .right}

-Given all that has been said, this is our final demonstration. *Sorry for bad resolution that Giphy allows me to have*.
+Given all that has been said, this is our final demonstration of what a Graph approach can give you. *Sorry for bad resolution that Giphy allows me to have*.

 With a Graph OLAP "cube" and Neo4J we can do our exploratory analysis in a way that is unimaginable for the SQL approach.